kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-2-corporatism-technocracy.md

 ---
-title: 'Civil War for Truth: Corporatism and Technocracy'
+title: "Civil War for Truth: Corporatism and Technocracy"
 date: 2022-06-13T07:00:00+02:00
 author: Stefan Imhoff
 description: This is the second part of a seven-part series that